EvanShui/Market-Volatility-Predictor/README.md

 We will be using scikit_learn to create a multivariate linear regression model to predict the next trading day VIX threshold.
 The scripts that create the model (and the model itself) will be stored in /model

 ### Main Function
 The function that will be running all of the scripts, nlp processing, and model creation will be in the parent directory, it will be main.py.
+It contains two functions right now, generate_data, which will re-generate all of the data from scratch, and build_model, which will process the data and train / test the LinearRegression model.

 ## Standards
 We will be using Anaconda and it's version of Python to work on this project.